-for management and specialist role es, supported by our diversity, equity and inclusion and social impact strategies.
+Talent management evolves with our strategy to support capability development, new ways of working, and succession planning ur strategy to support capability development, new ways of working, and succession planning es, supported by our diversity, equity and inclusion and Social Impact strategies.
 Strategic workforce planning Market data informs talent sourcing and development to align our evolving capability framework with our strategic direction (minerals and energy businesses) Stakeholder engagement determines workforce requirements, and learning and development interventions to build competencies that deliver on our business strategy Our digitalised environment enables efficient talent management Talent planning Development with focus on our employment equity candidates Proactively addresses talent and critical skills shortage and changes when employees are promoted, rotated, resign or retire 30.8% D band (2021: 26.3%) and 35.4% E band (2021: 30.8%) clusters prepare black employees to occupy higher level positions immediately or for medium-term occupation Leadership and capability development Leadership programmes were updated in 2022 to include latest capability developments in support of our strategic direction Various leadership programmes (leading, leadership in the connection economy, essential leadership, leadership workshops and launchpad) are aligned with the Exxaro Leadership Way Capability development and preparation for the changing world of work include topics on diversity, equity and inclusion, change management, the fifth industrial revolution and sustainability We continue expanding initiatives to facilitate continuous learning for compliance and personal development to maintain our competitive advantage Our new capability and capacity building framework continues to be developed to reflect changes to business strategy requirements and priorities towards developing employees holistically with greater emphasis on on-the-job training and coaching 83 employees attended various leadership programmes (2021: 121) and 181 enrolled in management programmes (2021: 201) 21 employees enrolled in the University of Cape Town Graduate School of Business Women in Leadership programme Create a learning culture Creating a culture of self-learning is important to empower our employees to prepare for future roles E-learning and classroom-based training offer: Leadership and management development Soft skills training Occupational programmes and technical training by academic institutions, service providers and our Grootegeluk and Matla training centres (accredited by the Quality Council for Trades and Occupations) Ongoing employee development guided by internal processes such as performance achievement, career and succession planning, culture and leadership initiatives, and SLP commitments Individual development plans ensure a healthy pipeline of core and critical skills 592 employees registered for open-source online courses (LinkedIn, Udemy, Coursera, Open Sesame and OTT University) There were 96 665 training interventions on the MyNexxt e-learning platform (2021: 80 303) as part of our Digital@Exxaro strategy.
-Courses included: Anti-bribery and anti-corruption: 3 560 Implicit and unconscious bias: 822 Adapt to 4IR: 769 Exxaro Leadership Way: 235 Cybersecurity: 2 318 Microsoft Office: 503 Confidentiality courses: 707 Skills development and training Annual submission of workplace skills plans and training reports to the Mining Qualifications Authority, Mining Charter compliance to the DMRE and B-BBEE scores to the dtic includes employee information, spend, training and development programmes Compliance training Ensuring safety, health and environmental compliance, 83 104 induction compliance interventions were completed through MyNexxt
+Courses included: Anti-bribery and anti-corruption: 3 560 Implicit and unconscious bias: 822 Adapt to 4IR: 769 Exxaro Leadership Way: 235 Cybersecurity: 2 318 Microsoft Office: 503 Confidentiality courses: 707 Skills development and training Annual submission of workplace skills plans and training reports to the Mining Qualifications Authority, Mining Charter compliance to the DMRE and B-BBEE scores to the dtic includes employee information, spend, training and development programmes